yeshua453/website/docs/tutorials/python-solitaire.md

     page.update()
 ```

-Now, if the card is not close enough, we need to bounce it back to its original position, which we don’t know at the moment, since the card’s `top` and `left` properties were changed on `on_pan_update` event.
+Now, if the card is not close enough, we need to bounce it back to its original position.
+Unfortunately, we don’t know the original position coordinates, since the card’s `top` and `left` properties were changed on `on_pan_update` event.

-Let’s create a `Solitaire` class object to remember the original position of the card when `on_pan_start` event of the card is called:
+To solve this problem, let’s create a `Solitaire` class object to remember the original position of the card when `on_pan_start` event of the card is called:
 ```python
 class Solitaire:
    def __init__(self):